 5. Xpeng (XPEV) – Best for Growth Potential

-Xpeng is an electric vehicle maker based in China.
-The company has emerged as a strong player in the self-driving car space, with several smart EV models gaining increased popularity in China.
+Xpeng is a Chinese electric vehicle maker.
+The company has emerged as a strong player in the self-driving car space, and several smart EV models are gaining increased popularity in China.

-In 2020 Xpeng acquired Guangdong Foday Automobile, an automotive manufacturing company, giving the company a foothold in the self-driving car market.
+In 2020, Xpeng acquired Guangdong Foday Automobile, an automotive manufacturing company, giving it a foothold in the self-driving car market.

-The company is emerging as a direct rival to Tesla not just in the EV space but the AV space as well.
-The Xpilot 3.5 is a level 2 semi-autonomous vehicle that matches Tesla’s latest release and marked Xpeng’s entrance as a serious player in self-driving technology.
+The company is emerging as a direct rival to Tesla in the EV and AV space.
+The Xpilot 3.5 is a level 2 semi-autonomous vehicle that matches Tesla’s latest release and marks Xpeng’s entrance as a serious player in self-driving technology.

-Xpeng is already manufacturing its own autonomous driving vehicles with smart in-car operating systems.
-The company has fully embraced lidar technology in its P5 electric sedan.
-The company looks poised to be a leading innovator in autonomous vehicle technology.
+Xpeng is already manufacturing its own autonomous vehicles with smart in-car operating systems.
+The company has fully embraced lidar technology in its P5 electric sedan, and it looks poised to be a leading innovator in autonomous vehicle technology.

 - High growth potential